OCFL/extensions/docs/NNNN-n-tuple-omit-prefix-storage-layout.md

 This layout combines the advantages of 0006-flat-omit-prefix-storage-layout (directory name transparency) and the 0004-hashed-n-tuple-storage-layout (enhanced file system/bucket performance).

-The limitations of this layout are filesystem dependent, but are generally as follows:
+The limitations of this layout are filesystem dependent (with one exception), and are generally as follows:

 * The size of object identifiers, minus the length of the prefix, cannot exceed the maximum allowed directory name size (eg. 255 characters)
 * Object identifiers cannot include characters that are illegal in directory names
+* Only ASCII characters are supported.

 ## Parameters